 i.
 Adds LAN5 and LAN6 to the multiviewer (if not already installed).
+PCI network interface cards cannot be installed in both slot #2 and slot #4 at the same time; only one network interface card can be installed.
 The KIP-OPT-UCIP option is also required for any one of these cards to decode 2022-6 video streams (see the table Kaleido-IP X320/X120 CODEC options, on page 69).